stratis-storage/stratisd/README.md

 ### Setting up for development

+Stratisd runs as root, and requires access to the D-Bus system bus.
+Thus in order to work properly, a D-Bus conf file must exist to grant access, either installed by distribution packaging; or manually, by copying `stratisd.conf` to `/etc/dbus-1/system.d/`.

 Stratisd requires Rust 1.15.1+ and Cargo to build.
 These may be available via your distribution's package manager.
 If not, [Rustup](https://www.rustup.rs/) is available to install and update the Rust toolchain.